-B. Quality Control
+C. Quality Control

-Functional testing The Control RNA is used in a MessageAmp II kit reaction following the instructions in section $\underline{V.A}$ on page 28.
-The aRNA yield is assessed by measuring the A 260 on the NanoDrop ND1000A spectrophotometer.
+Functional testing The Control RNA is used in a Amino Allyl MessageAmp II kit reaction following the instructions in section $\underline{VI.A}$ on page 32.
+The aRNA yield is assessed by measuring the $A{260}$ on the NanoDrop ND1000A spectro-photometer.
 The median size of the aRNA is assessed using the mRNA smear assay on the Agilent 2100 bioanalyzer.
+CyDye is used to label 10 μg of the amino allyl aRNA following the instructions in section IV.A through IV.C starting on page 23.
 Nuclease testing Relevant kit components are tested in the following nuclease assays: RNase activity Meets or exceeds specification when a sample is incubated with labeled RNA and analyzed by PAGE.

-Nonspecific endonuclease activity

-Meets or exceeds specification when a sample is incubated with supercoiled plasmid DNA and analyzed by agarose gel electrophoresis.
+Nonspecific endonuclease activity Meets or exceeds specification when a sample is incubated with super- coiled plasmid DNA and analyzed by agarose gel electrophoresis.
+Exonuclease activity Meets or exceeds specification when a sample is incubated with labeled double-stranded DNA, followed by PAGE analysis.
+Protease testing Meets or exceeds specification when a sample is incubated with protease substrate and analyzed by fluorescence.

-Exonuclease activity

-Meets or exceeds specification when a sample is incubated with labeled double-stranded DNA, followed by PAGE analysis.

-Protease testing

-Meets or exceeds specification when a sample is incubated with protease substrate and analyzed by fluorescence.

-C. Safety Information
+D. Safety Information